shank318/graph-microsoft-calander-sse/README.md

 ## TODO list
 1. Replace the in-memory cache with database to store the subscriptions.
 2. I am storing the subscription data in cookie and updaing the in-memory cache on every page reload.(This is a kind of hack which will be solved after implementing the database)

+## Improvements
+Currently the Backend and frontend are tied to each other, backend can be separated and frontend can talk to it via rest API.